TL;DR

 Evidence: Multiple RCTs (Tezel et al., 2009 — PMID: 19199983; de Souza et al., 2010) show significant healing acceleration.
 The laser parameters matter — 670nm and 780nm wavelengths have the most evidence.

 Limitation: Requires a dentist with laser equipment.
 Not universally available.
-Cost varies.
-For chronic severe sufferers, worth asking your dentist whether they have this capability.
+Cost typically $50–150 per session, not covered by dental insurance.
+For chronic severe sufferers, worth asking your dentist whether they offer it.

 Red Flags That Warrant a Doctor Visit